akaron/kubeadm_aws/README.md

 the certificate for other controlplane..." in `20-cp1-kubeadm_init-playbook.yml`, and copy the result to `ansible/join-cert`).
 Once done, run

-For controlplane group, need to update the certificate
+To re-join a controlplane require more works.
+Assume the node `cp1` is still the original one:
 ```
 cd /vagrant/ansible
 ansible -i inventory --become -m command -a 'kubeadm init phase upload-certs --upload-certs' cp1
 ```

 Then copy the cert key (64 characters) to `ansible/join-cert`.
 Once done, run
 ```
 cd /vagrant/terraform; terraform plan; terraform apply
 cd ../ansible
 ansible-playbook -i inventory 25-masterAll.yml --limit cp3
 ```
-Again, assume the `cp3` is the new node (in the inventory file).
+Again, assume the `cp3` is the newly spawned node by aws autoscaling group (check the updates of the inventory file to find out the new nodes).

 # destroy the cluster